Amazon Kindle versus Kobo ebook readers

 - The Kobo store has over four million titles, and a good selection of those are older books that are available to download for free.

 - Some Kobo ebook readers come with unique features, such as the waterproof Kobo Aura H2O.
-The more recent Kobo Aura One can also survive a dip, and it features a unique 7.8-inch screen that automatically adjusts brightness levels to protect your eyes from glare.
+The Kobo Aura One can also survive a dip, and it features a unique 7.8-inch screen that automatically adjusts brightness levels to protect your eyes from glare.

 Cons:

-- Kobo doesn't support audio books, so if you prefer listening to reading, you might be better off with another ebook reader or an MP3 player.
+- Kobo doesn't support audio books, so if you prefer listening to reading, you might be better off with a Kindle or an MP3 player.

-- At present, you can't download magazines or newspapers from the UK store.

-- Kobo ebook readers are a cheaper alternative to Amazon's Kindle range, but this tends to be reflected in the quality of the devices.
-Some (such as the Kobo Touch 2.0) don't have a dedicated backlight, for example.